Marvel Try-out Book: Publication history

 For their outstanding entries, the winners received a commemorative certificate.
 They were also promised "their first regular professional assignment, which will be finishing the Spider-Man story 'Personals' which was begun in the Try-Out Book.
-The result of their labors will be published next spring in a special giant-sized issue of The Amazing Spider-Man."
-That promised issue never was published.
-However, artist Bagley is now a well-known penciller who would go on to have an extended run on Amazing Spider-Man in the 1990s and then Ultimate Spider-Man with Brian Michael Bendis in the 2000s.
+The result of their labors will be published next spring in a special giant-sized issue of The Amazing Spider-Man".
+That promised issue was never published, but artist Bagley is now a well-known penciller who would go on to have an extended run on Amazing Spider-Man in the 1990s and then Ultimate Spider-Man with Brian Michael Bendis in the 2000s.
 Inker Hazlewood has had a steady career, mostly for DC Comics, since the late 1980s.
 Duffie and Pasda have yet to see their work in print.

 1996 edition

 In 1996 a new edition of The Marvel Try-Out Book was released, edited by Marvel Submissions Editor John Lewandowski and featuring an introduction by Bagley.
 The New Official Marvel Try-Out Book #2 maintains the same overall format as the original, but features an X-Men story drawn by Andy Kubert.
 In addition, the new version takes into account advances in computer technology in the production of comics.
-Other changes include fewer pencilled pages to ink over than in the original book, which are printed in black ink rather than "non-photo blue."
-(This means inkers must use tracing paper rather than being able to ink directly on the art.)
+Other changes include fewer pencilled pages to ink over than in the original book, which are printed in black ink rather than "non-photo blue".
+This means inkers must use tracing paper rather than being able to ink directly on the art.

+Charles Burns derivative

+In 1991, Charles Burns's reworking of the pages in the Try-Out Book, titled "Naked Snack", was published in issues #2 and 3 of the Kitchen Sink anthology Buzz.
+The story featured dinosaurs and cannibalism.